ryonlabaw/rp2040-pHAT/README.md

 You can also manual step thru the commands, just open the file and copy-n-paste the lines manually into your raspberry pi terminal.

+# OpenOCD from a Desktop (remote)
+You can also start OpenOCD on the PI in remote mode (esp. debugging)

+This will allow you to debug the rp2040 from the PI, remotely on your desktop pc (in vccode for example)

 # example code
 This board is 100% compatible with all rasberry pi pico examples.